JayyWalker/resources/Data_Excel/Pivot_Tables.md

 ## Set up

-1 - Highlight the sheet you want to use&nbsp;
+1 - Highlight the sheet you want to use</br>
-2 - Go to Insert Pivot Table on the ribbon&nbsp;
+2 - Go to Insert Pivot Table on the ribbon</br>
-3 - Select that you want it to be generated in a new sheet and let the wizard do the work&nbsp;
+3 - Select that you want it to be generated in a new sheet and let the wizard do the work</br>

 ## Formatting